prachinayakal/Python-Comments/README.md

-# Python-Comments
-In Python, comments are used to make code more readable and understandable.
-They come in two types: single-line comments, which start with #, and multiline comments, which can be created using triple quotes (''', """) or single/double quotes.
 # Python Comments

 This Python script demonstrates the usage of comments, which help improve code readability and provide explanations.
 Python supports two main types of comments: